alex42p/ECE461_Team17_Phase2/README.md

     - removed all tests
     - temporarily fixed CI/CD pipeline
   - Fixed code entrypoint (cli.py) so that stuff actually runs when you call "./run [arg]"
   - Metrics fixed:
     - License
+    - Size
+    - Ramp Up Time
+    - Bus Factor

+Performance needs to be reworked to get rid of the LLM usage - change calculation back to the original Claude design from a very early commit